CsBigDataHub/working-with-vim/pages/plugins.md

 ## Install

-Installation is straight-forward, [download plug.vim](https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim) and place in the `autoload` directory in your vim configuration, this might be `~/.vim/autoload/` or for Neovim `~/.config/nvim/autoload/`
+Install by [downloading plug.vim](https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim) and placing it in your `autoload` directory.
+This directory is dependent on your install, it might be `~/.vim/autoload/` or for Neovim `~/.config/nvim/autoload/`

-Add a section to your `.vimrc` that you specify the plugins to load.
-The `plug#begin` function also specifies what directory to download the plugins to.
+Add a section to your `.vimrc` to specify the plugins to load.
+The `plug#begin` function may also specify what directory to download the plugins to.
 Here is an example specifying two plugins to use.

 ```vim
 call plug#begin('~/.config/plugged')